lightoj-dev/problem-tutorials/1029/en.md

 - **Tree**: In total, we have `n+1` nodes (`n` houses and `1` power station).
 We have to connect them using exactly `n` wires or `edges`.
 We know in a tree, for `N` nodes we have `N-1` edges.
 So the problem is asking us to convert the graph into a tree.

-- **Minimum Spanning Tree**: We have to connect all houses with the power station using minimum cost.
+- **Minimum Spanning Tree**: For the `best possible connection scheme`, We have to connect all houses with the power station using minimum cost.
 We have to pick `edges` in a way that satisfies the cost minimization.
 Therefore, we have to compute the `Minimum Spanning Tree` of the graph.

   - `Minimum Spanning Tree` of a graph is a subtree of that graph that contains all the `nodes` and the `sum of edge weights` is minimum possible.
+You can use [Prim's algorithm](https://cp-algorithms.com/graph/mst_prim.html) or [Kruskal's Algorithm](https://cp-algorithms.com/graph/mst_kruskal.html) to implement the Minimum Spanning Tree.

-- **Maximum Spanning Tree**: We also have to calculate the maximum possible cost to connect all the `nodes`.
+- **Maximum Spanning Tree**: We also have to calculate the maximum possible cost to connect all the `nodes`, since this is the `worst possible connection scheme`.
 For this, we have to pick `edges` in a way that maximizes the cost.
 So we also have to compute the `Maximum Spanning Tree` of the graph.
   - `Maximum Spanning Tree` of a graph is a subtree of that graph that contains all the `nodes` and the `sum of edge weights` is maximum possible.
-We can tweak the Minimum Spanning Tree algorithm to implement Maximum Spanning Tree.
+We can tweak the Minimum Spanning Tree algorithm (sort the edges in descending order of the weights) to implement Maximum Spanning Tree.

 ### Solution